Glenelg Church

 Glenelg Church is a Category B listed building in Glenelg, Highland, Scotland.
 Of Church of Scotland denomination, the church dates to the 18th century.
-It is in the presbytery of Lochcarron–Skye and in the parish of Glenelg, Kintail & Lochalsh.
+It is within the presbytery of Clèir Eilean Ì, and in the extended parish of South West Ross, which merged the parishes of Lochcarron, Applecross, Kinlochewe, Glenelg, Kintail and Lochalsh.
+The minister is Frederick (Fred) Vincent.
+Formerly, it was within the Presbytery of Lochcarron–Skye and in the parish of Glenelg, Kintail and Lochalsh.